stephengold/Minie/README.md

 ### Build the project

- 1. In the "Projects" window of the IDE, right-click on the "MinieExamples" sub-project to select it.
+ 1. In the "Projects" window of the IDE, right-click on the "Minie [root]" project to select it.
  2. Select "Build".

 <a name="add"/>